coderfin/static-site/README.md

 ####GitHub
 1. Commit and push everything
 1. `git subtree push origin gh-pages -P dist`
+    - git-subtree
-    - > A subtree is just a subdirectory that can be committed to, branched, and merged along with your project in any way you want.
+    	- `A subtree is just a subdirectory that can be committed to, branched, and merged along with your project in any way you want.`
     - -P or --prefix
-        - > Specify the path in the repository to the subtree you want to manipulate.
+    	- `Specify the path in the repository to the subtree you want to manipulate.`

 ##Helpful Links
 - https://staticsitegenerators.net/